-Coyote with Falcon leftovers Coyote with Falcon leftovers ~ Shoreline of the Great Salt Lake ~ Nikon D300, f6.3, 1/640, ISO 800, Nikkor 200-400mm VR with 1.4x TC 230mm, natural light, not baited
+Coyote with duck wing in front of a pile of ice, Antelope Island State Park, Davis County, Utah Coyote with duck wing in front of a pile of ice – Shoreline of the Great Salt Lake ~ Nikon D300, f6.3, 1/640, ISO 800, Nikkor 200-400mm VR with 1.4x TC 230mm, natural light, not baited

 I had a marvelous photographic experience with Coyote with falcon leftovers along the shoreline of the Great Salt Lake last week.
 Today I want to share some of the images that I created.

-The temperatures have fluctuated often the past few weeks in the Salt Lake Valley, for a while it was very cold and the Great Salt Lake became covered with ice, then it warmed up and the wind blew huge sheets of the ice onto the shoreline where it piled up in some areas at least four feet high and after that we had a freeze that left everything frosty the morning I took these images.
+Then it warmed up and the wind blew huge sheets of the ice onto the shoreline where it piled up in some areas at least four feet high.
+After that we had a freeze that left everything frosty the morning I took these images.

-Coyote eating Coyote eating – Nikon D300, f6.3, 1/640, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 315mm, natural light, not baited
+Coyote eating prey in front of slabs of ice, Antelope Island State Park, Davis County, Utah Coyote eating prey in front of slabs of ice – Nikon D300, f6.3, 1/640, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 315mm, natural light, not baited

-I watched as the Coyote walked the shoreline of the lake until it stopped and picked up something with feathers and started to eat it.
-The Coyote hadn’t caught the duck, its dismembered carcass was laying in the frosty vegetation.
-I had seen Prairie and Peregrine Falcons feeding on ducks in the same location and the only thing they ate was the body of the ducks so I am presuming that the Coyote was feasting on the Falcons leftovers which consisted of wings and possibly legs.
+I had seen Prairie and Peregrine Falcons feeding on ducks in the same location and the only thing they ate was the body of the ducks so I am presuming that the Coyote was feasting on the falcon leftovers which consisted of wings and possibly legs.

-Coyote with duck feathers Coyote with piled up ice from the Great Salt Lake in the background – Nikon D300, f6.3, 1/640, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 315mm, natural light, not baited
+Coyote with duck feathers on the shore of the Great Salt Lake, Antelope Island State Park, Davis County, Utah Coyote with duck feathers on the shore of the Great Salt Lake – Nikon D300, f6.3, 1/640, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 315mm, natural light, not baited

 The Coyote didn’t seemed at all concerned with being observed while it ate but it did keep its eyes facing towards me most of the time.
 It also consumed almost all of the feathers, I only saw the longest feathers fall to the ground.

-Coyote after finishing eating one of the falcon leftovers Coyote after finishing eating one of the falcon leftovers – Nikon D300, f6.3, 1/500, ISO 800, Nikkor 200-400mm VR with 1.4x TC 315mm, natural light, not baited
+Coyote after finishing eating one of the falcon leftovers, Antelope Island State Park, Davis County, Utah Coyote after finishing eating one of the falcon leftovers – Nikon D300, f6.3, 1/500, ISO 800, Nikkor 200-400mm VR with 1.4x TC 315mm, natural light, not baited

 I really like how this one small feather stuck to the side of the Coyote’s mouth even while it was licking its lips.

 Ack!
-Ack! – Nikon D300, f6.3, 1/500, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 315mm, natural light, not baited
+Coyote with a feather on their tongue, Antelope Island State Park, Davis County, Utah Ack!
+Coyote with a feather on their tongue – Nikon D300, f6.3, 1/500, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 315mm, natural light, not baited

 I must admit I felt a little squeamish while watching the Coyote eat, not because of the blood, bones or that the food was a duck but because I kept imagining how those feathers must feel in my throat.

-Coyote hunting the shoreline of the Great Salt Lake Coyote hunting the shoreline of the Great Salt Lake – Nikon D300, f6.3, 1/400, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 280mm, natural light, not baited
+Coyote hunting the shoreline of the Great Salt Lake, Antelope Island State Park, Davis County, Utah Coyote hunting the shoreline of the Great Salt Lake – Nikon D300, f6.3, 1/400, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 280mm, natural light, not baited

 As I recall the Coyote found and ate 3 of the left over duck bodies but it also pounced and leapt into the grasses, after voles I believe though I didn’t see it catch one.

-Stalking Coyote Stalking Coyote – Nikon D300, f6.3, 1/640, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 220mm, natural light, not baited
+Stalking Coyote on the shore of the Great Salt Lake, Antelope Island State Park, Davis County, Utah Stalking Coyote on the shore of the Great Salt Lake – Nikon D300, f6.3, 1/640, ISO 800, Nikkor 200-400mm VR with 1.4x TC at 220mm, natural light, not baited

-Coyotes are efficient hunters and they also appear to be very beneficial in cleaning up leftovers.
-Plus I believe they are extremely interesting critters too.
+Coyotes are efficient hunters and they also appear to be very beneficial in cleaning up leftovers, plus I believe they are extremely interesting critters too.

 Life is good.